galiPolyak/Minesweeper/README.md

 - High score tracking.
 - A graphical user interface created using XNA.

-## Installation

-1. Ensure you have a Windows machine with the .NET Framework installed.
-2. Download and extract the project files to a local directory.

-## Usage

-1. Open the project solution in an IDE that supports C# development, such as Visual Studio.
-2. Build and run the project.
-3. Start playing Minesweeper by clicking on tiles to uncover them or right-clicking to place flags.
-4. Try to clear the board by uncovering all tiles that don't contain mines while avoiding mine tiles.

-## Controls

-- Left-click on a tile: Uncover the tile.
-- Right-click on a tile: Place or remove a flag.
-- Click the level selection button to change the game difficulty.
-- Click the "Play Again" button to restart the game.
-- Click the speaker icon to toggle sound effects on or off.
-- Click the "Exit" button to quit the game.

-## Game Rules

-1. The objective is to uncover all tiles without triggering a mine.
-2. Tiles may have numbers indicating how many mines are adjacent to them.
-3. Use the numbers to strategically uncover tiles.
-4. You can place flags to mark potential mine locations.
-5. Be cautious and plan your moves to avoid mines.

-## Troubleshooting

-- If you encounter any issues with the game, ensure you have the necessary dependencies, such as XNA, installed and configured correctly.
-- If you experience problems with sound or music, check your audio settings on your computer.

-## Credits

-- This project was created by me!

-Enjoy the game and have fun playing Minesweeper!
+---

+## ⚙️ Setup Instructions

+To get the Minesweeper project running with MonoGame and Visual Studio 2022, follow these steps:

+### 1. Install MonoGame Setup Files

+The repository includes a folder called [`setup_files/`](./setup_files) containing three zip files:

+- **`MGCB_ContentPipeline.zip`**
+  This is the **Pipeline Tool** used to manage and build game assets.
+  ➤ **Unzip** this file to any location on your system.

+- **`MonoGameDesktopTemplate.zip`**
+  A project template to allow MonoGame projects in Visual Studio.
+  ➤ **Do not unzip.** Move this file to:
+  `Documents\Visual Studio 2022\Templates\ProjectTemplates\`

+- **`MonoGame Project.zip`** *(optional)*
+  A slightly updated MonoGame template.
+Use this only if the other one doesn’t work.
+  ➤ Follow the same instructions as above.

+### 2. Test MonoGame Setup

+- Open Visual Studio 2022.
+- Create a new project using the **MonoGame Desktop Application** template.
+- Make sure it runs properly to confirm setup is complete.

+---

+## 🛠 Installation

+1. Clone or download this repository.
+2. Open the solution file (`.sln`) in Visual Studio.
+3. Ensure the `MGCB_ContentPipeline` tool is unzipped and available if you need to build or modify game assets.
+4. Build the solution (`Ctrl+Shift+B`) to ensure everything compiles correctly.

+---

+## 🚀 Usage

+1. In Visual Studio, **build** the solution.
+2. Run the game (`F5` or `Ctrl+F5`).
+3. Play Minesweeper by clicking on tiles and placing flags!

+---

+## 🕹 Controls

+- **Left-click**: Uncover tile
+- **Right-click**: Place/remove flag
+- **Level Button**: Change game difficulty
+- **Play Again**: Restart game
+- **Speaker Icon**: Toggle sound
+- **Exit**: Quit game

+---

+## 📜 Game Rules

+1. Uncover all non-mine tiles to win.
+2. Numbered tiles indicate how many adjacent mines there are.
+3. Use flags to mark suspected mines.
+4. Avoid clicking on a mine tile!

+---

+## 🧰 Troubleshooting

+- If the game doesn’t build, double-check that the MonoGame templates are correctly installed.
+- If audio doesn’t play, ensure your system audio is enabled and functioning.
+- Still stuck?
+Try recreating the project using the MonoGame template and copying over the game files.

+---

+## 🙌 Credits

+This project was created by me!

+---

+## 📦 Access to Setup Files

+All necessary setup files are available in the [`setup_files/`](./setup_files) folder of this repository.
+If you encounter any issues or need help setting them up, feel free to reach out to me directly.